 Frequently Asked Questions

 Everyone has their own reasons—meet new people, see a new corner of the world, learn about new topics and issues firsthand, serve the community, do something different.
 An alternative break trip can also be a great way to reinforce the theory you learn in the classroom with practice in the real world, a way to step out of your comfort zone, a way to try new activities, a way to develop new skills, a way to make new friends and lifelong memories.
 Find your reasons!
-Contact us or join one of our interest meetings to learn more and see if this is for you!
+Contact us or attend one of our interest meetings to learn more and decide if this awesome experience is for you!

 Trips are designed for current Cal Lutheran students—undergraduate and graduate.
 We also encourage faculty participation when possible.
 Trips have various activities suitable for different ability and comfort levels.

 Yes—well, it is as safe as we can make it.
 Safety is our top priority.
 We know that traveling anywhere comes with risks.
 We work closely with our partner organizations to be aware of and create risk management plans to ensure the safety of our group.
 So while there are always risks associated with any activity, the University tries to minimize those to the best of our ability.

 - Before a trip departs, we hold pre-trip meetings for several purposes: to build the team, to communicate trip details, and to reinforce safety practices.
 We offer time at each meeting to answer questions that are important to trip participants.